qoutland/IoT_Client_Server/readme.md

 Both the client and the server take advantage of dropbox cloud storage.
     - The clients sync data any time they have any to write to the cloud
-    - The server polls the cloud every 5 minutes for new data
+    - The server polls the cloud every 5 minutes for new data To use add API_KEY to  *apikey.py* in the format of the sameple_key.py.

+## Sharing and Security
+The server can send an email to other users to share data with them.

+Client/Server and Client/Client authentication is done using private and public keys.

-To set up create a file called *apikey.py* in the format of the sameple_key.py.
+To use add USER_EMAIL and USER_EMAIL_PASSWORD to  *apikey.py* in the format of the sameple_key.py.